dylan-martin/alembic/digital_mockup.md

 * We made the text on bottom navigation buttons larger, so now it is easier for users to see.

-* We removed "see potential connections" page, so users don't have to press an extra button to get to the connections page.
+* We removed "see potential connections" page that was on our paper prototype, so users don't have to press an extra button to get to the connections page.

 * We made the audio/video chat interface more specialized for College Connect by displaying name, school, and common interests on the audio/video call invitation page.